-Trust has never been more important than today - both in society and for PwC.
+PwC takes this seriously.
 Our purpose is to build trust in society and solve important problems.
-It is an ambitious goal, which rests upon our ability to deliver high quality services.
+It is an ambitious goal, which rests upon our ability to deliver high quality confirmations.
 If we fail, we will end up losing the credibility we have with our stakeholders and the wider society.
 Therefore, our investments in quality cover all aspects of our business.
 We have established processes for each step to ensure that quality permeates everything we do.
-This shows our commitment to quality.
-The corona situation highlighted the quality in our services in a new way.
-We had to reorganize, rethink the way we worked and apply the regulations for auditing and accounting to situations that we have never been through before.
-We believe that trust and transparency goes hand in hand.
-Therefore, we choose to be open about the inner workings of our business.
-We disclose results from internal

-and external quality inspections, present how we invest in our staff and partners, and how we manage the corona situation.
-We do a lot of things right, which is confirmed by those who monitor us.
-However, we are not always perfect.
-Therefore, we continue to work to become even better and we choose to share how we do it - because we take quality seriously and believe that transparency improves and enhances quality.
+Simultaneously, the competence need is changing.
+Therefore, we invest significant resources to increase both our own and the industry's expertise in technology, sustainability and quality.

 Assurance lies at the core of what PwC is and it defines our brand.
 We will continue to develop and invest in talents, technology and quality.
 I am proud of both the audit profession and the role PwC plays, and expect good discussions about the role of auditors and the importance of trust going forward.

 Eli Moe-Helgesen Assurance leader

-Our pursuit for quality

-Audit quality reviews - internal inspections